Saraesabbagh/purfect-creations/README.md

 - Would be for internal use.

 ## Challenges
-- This was my first time using the Airtable API and a considerable amount of work went into working out how to retrieve the datat.
+- This was my first time using the Airtable API and a considerable amount of work went into working out how to retrieve the data.
 - Once this was achieved, Airtable sends data in batches of 100 which made it difficult to manipulate the true information on the frontend in react.

 ## What is still left to do?
 What would I improve?